awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 + **db\.r6g** – Instance classes powered by AWS Graviton2 processors\.
 These are ideal for running memory\-intensive workloads in open\-source databases such as MySQL and PostgreSQL\.

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors by completing the same steps as any other DB instance modification\.
++ **db\.r6gd** – Instance classes powered by AWS Graviton2 processors\.
+These are ideal for running memory\-intensive workloads in open\-source databases such as MySQL and PostgreSQL\.
+These have local NVMe\-based SSD block\-level storage for applications that need high\-speed, low latency local storage\.

+  These DB instance classes are only supported for Multi\-AZ DB clusters\.
+For more information about Multi\-AZ DB clusters, see [Multi\-AZ DB cluster deployments](multi-az-db-clusters-concepts.md)\.
 + **db\.r5b** – Instance classes that are memory optimized for throughput\-intensive applications\.
 Powered by the AWS Nitro System, db\.r5b instances deliver up to 60 Gbps bandwidth and 260,000 IOPS of EBS performance, which is the fastest block storage performance on EC2\.
 + **db\.r5d** – Instance classes that are optimized for low latency, very high random I/O performance, and high sequential read throughput\.
 + **db\.r5** – Latest generation instance classes optimized for memory\-intensive applications\.
 These offer improved networking and Amazon Elastic Block Store \(Amazon EBS\) performance\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.r3** – Instance classes that provide memory optimization\.

-The following are the burstable performance DB instance classes available:
+The following are the burstable performance DB instance types available:
 + **db\.t4g** – Newest\-generation general\-purpose instance classes powered by Arm\-based AWS Graviton2 processors\.
 These deliver better price performance than previous\-generation burstable performance DB instance classes for a broad set of burstable general\-purpose workloads\.
 Amazon RDS T4g instances are configured for Unlimited mode, which means that they can burst beyond the baseline over a 24\-hour window for an additional charge\.

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors by completing the same steps as with any other DB instance modification\.